slaypni/type-graphql-dataloader/README.md

 ### With TypeORM

 TypeORM is the first-class supported ORM.
-If your application uses TypeORM with TypeGraphQL, adding `@TypeormLoader` decorator to relation properteis will solve N + 1 problem.
-When the field is accecced by graphQL, batch loading will be performed using DataLoader under the hood.
+If your application uses TypeORM with TypeGraphQL, adding `@TypeormLoader` decorator to relation properties will solve N + 1 problem.
+When the field is accessed by graphQL, batch loading will be performed using DataLoader under the hood.

 `@TypeormLoader` takes a function which returns the target class as the first argument. it requires another function which takes original entity and returns target relation id(s) as the second argument.